mmbman/Katagiri/index.md

 ## Series of Talks

-Katagiri Roshi gave many series of talks on topics in Buddhism – some during a *sesshin* (meditation retreat), some over the course of a few weeks or months, and some that were ongoing for years.
+Katagiri Roshi gave many series of talks on topics in Buddhism – some during a *sesshin* (meditation retreat), some during a practice period, and some that were ongoing for years.
 Some of these series are:

 - [**Diamond Sutra**](diamond-sutra) (1979-1980)
 - [**Blue Cliff Record**](blue-cliff-record) (1979-1989)